martypara/svelte5-llm-compact/README.md

 ## Svelte 5 for LLMs

-Getting LLMs to write Svelte 5 is hard — and it will stay that way until Svelte 5 code shows up in actual model training data.
+Getting LLMs to write Svelte 5 is hard and it will stay that way until Svelte 5 code shows up in actual model training data.
 Until then, we’re stuck with partial understanding and workarounds.

 Dumping full documentation doesn’t help.
 It’s too big, too noisy, and wastes tokens.
-Most models already understand Svelte 3 and 4 — and since Svelte 5 doesn't change everything, only the new pieces need to be shown.
+Most models already understand Svelte 3/4 and since Svelte 5 doesn't change everything, only the new pieces need to be shown.

 Even the official [`llms-small.txt`](https://svelte.dev/llms-small.txt) is over 130k tokens.
 That’s way beyond what models can reason over in a single prompt.
 The ideal context size is under 8k tokens.
 Pasting in too much usually makes things worse.